robmoore-i/RemotePingPongPairing/README.md

 # Remote ping-pong pairing

-## Desired Flow
+### Flow

 1. I am pairing remote with my partner.

-2. I want my partner to take over, but we have lots of WIP (very naughty).
+2. I want my partner to take over, but we have lots of WIP (I disappove).

 3. I run `./ping rob`

-- This puts my WIP onto a branch and pushes it.
+- This puts my WIP onto a branch called and pushes it.

 - I am responsible for deleting my local copy of the branch.

 4. My partner runs `./pong rob`

-- This fetches the remote WIP branch, and applies the change-list to the current branch, but without effecting the version control history.
+- This fetches the remote WIP branch, and applies the change-list to their current branch without effecting the version control history.

 - It then deletes the WIP branch

-5. My partner continues working

-## Current Flow

-1. I am pairing remote with my partner.

-2. I want my partner to take over, but we have lots of WIP (very naughty).

-3. I run `./ping rob`

-- This puts my WIP onto a branch and pushes it.
+5. At this point my partner has an uncommited change-list equal to the change-list I had on my machine before I ran a 'ping'.
+We continue working as though nothing happened.

-- I am responsible for deleting my local copy of the branch.
+6. (Optional) My partner reminds me to delete my local copy of the WIP branch.

-4. My partner runs `./pong rob`
+### Recommended usage

+1. Clone this repository somewhere
+2. Add it to your path.

+### FAQ

-- This fetches the WIP branch and rebases it onto the current branch (should be master)
+-  Why does the local copy of WIP branch not get deleted on the creator side?

-- It then deletes the WIP branch

-5. My partner continues working
+If, God forbid, something goes wrong, I would not like errors in my script to be responsible for erasing WIP.

+- Why do I pass my name to the script?

+It doesn't actually matter what you pass - it needs to be some identifying word that you and your partner both put into the scripts.
+I could, feasibly, make it so that the script uses some formatting of the date as the remote branch id, but then that could be annoying because you'd have to watch out for boundary conditions.